AutodeskGames/stingray-docs/source/sdk_help/extend_engine.md

 # Extend the engine

-The topics in this section provide a brief introduction to Writing plug-ins for the runtime Stingray engine.
+The topics in this section provide a brief introduction to writing plug-ins for the runtime Stingray engine.
 You can write plug-ins to extend the engine by adding new features, adding new objects and functions to the Lua gameplay API, integrating external middleware into the engine, etc.

 ## Examples